coco-kit/software-engineering-group-project/README.md

 > View the selected path.

+> - The selected path from the start point to the end point is shown in a thick red line on the map.
+Other paths are greyed out to highlight the chosen path.

 <p align="center">
 <img src="./img/selected_path.png" width="700" />
 </p>

 ### Versatile Map Zooming Effect

+> We built our map with Leaflet which is a JavaScript library for creating interactive maps.

+> Our map can be zoomed in and out, and the coordinates of each node and path remain in the same relative position.

 <p align="center">
 <img src="./img/zooming_effect.png" width="600" />
 </p>

+> I also developed several additional functions: error handling, auto-filling, and mutual exclusion between switch buttons.

 ## Additional Information